Appleton, Wisconsin

-Appleton serves as the heart of the Fox River Valley, which is home to Lawrence University, the Fox Cities Exhibition Center, Fox Cities Performing Arts Center, Fox River Mall, Neuroscience Group Field at Fox Cities Stadium, Appleton International Airport, and the Valley's two major hospitals: St. Elizabeth Hospital and ThedaCare Regional Medical Center–Appleton.
+Appleton (Ahkōnemeh) is the county seat of Outagamie County, Wisconsin, United States, with small portions extending into Calumet and Winnebago counties.
+Located on the Fox River north of Lake Winnebago, it is 30 mi southwest of Green Bay and 100 mi north of Milwaukee.
+The city had a population of 75,644 at the 2020 census, making it the sixth-most populous city in Wisconsin.
+The Appleton metropolitan statistical area had 243,147 residents.
+Appleton is part of the broader Fox Cities region.

+Appleton was founded in the mid-19th century and developed as a prominent industrial and educational hub, notably with the establishment of Lawrence University in 1847.
+Its economy has historically been anchored in paper manufacturing and has diversified into retail and healthcare, with St. Elizabeth Hospital and ThedaCare Regional Medical Center–Appleton in the city.
+It is a cultural center of the Fox River Valley, highlighted by institutions such as the Fox Cities Performing Arts Center and History Museum at the Castle, which celebrates local heritage and figures like magician Harry Houdini.
 It also hosts regional events such as Octoberfest and the Mile of Music.

 History

 Native American history

-The territory where Appleton is today was traditionally occupied by the Ho-Chunk and the Menominee.
-The Menominee Nation ceded the territory to the United States in the Treaty of the Cedars in 1836, with Chief Oshkosh representing the Menominee.
-The treaty came at the end of several years of negotiations between the Menominee, the Ho-Chunk and the federal government about how to accommodate the Oneida, Stockbridge-Munsee, and Brothertown peoples who were removed from New York to Wisconsin.
-The Ho-Chunk never ratified the final treaty as only the Menominee ceded land.
+The territory where Appleton is today was formerly occupied by the Ho-Chunk and the Menominee.
+The Menominee Nation ceded the territory to the United States in the Treaty of the Cedars in 1836.
 In the Menominee language, Appleton is known as Ahkōnemeh, or "watches for them place".

 The first European settlers in Appleton were fur traders seeking to do business with Fox River Valley Native Americans.
 Hippolyte Grignon built the White Heron in 1835 to house his family and serve as an inn and trading post.